-- will have acquired the ability to use both descriptive and critical rhetorical functions intheir academic writing. - will have enhanced their ability to integrate material from a range of sources. - will be able to develop their argument in their academic writing.
+- will have acquired the ability to use descriptive and critical rhetorical devices in their academic writing. - will have enhanced their ability to integrate material from various sources. - will be able to develop their argument in their academic writing.

 Rhetorical Functions in Academic Writing